heguanelvis/Chicago-Rats-Be-Gone-Storytelling/README.md

 👽 <a href="https://github.com/heguanelvis">Guan He</a>
 👻 <a href="https://github.com/AaaChenBao">Chen Bao</a>

-If you like our project or simply like us 😄, please give us a star, thank you!
+If you like our project or simply like us 😄, please give us a star 🌟, thank you!

 If you have some suggestions, you could contact us at either:
 - guanh@uchicago.edu